evgeniiaraz/wiki_project/README.md

 #### Side notes:
-1) an experiment: compare the documents retrieved when using LDA/LDA after k-Means(or another clustering algorithm)/Jered
+1) an experiment: compare the documents retrieved when using LDA/LDA after k-Means(or another clustering algorithm)/Jered/just clustering on tf-idf depending on time it takes